You are not alone. Connect with fellow survivors who share your diagnosis.

 Online Support Groups

-Starting Monday, April 13, daily WebEx support groups will be offered.
+Starting Monday, April 13, daily Zoom support groups will be offered.
 Social work counselors will facilitate the support groups.
 These sessions provide an opportunity for patients, family members and friends to meet others in similar circumstances, develop new relationships and find out how others cope during this time of increased distress.

 How to sign-up

 The general patient support and caregiver support groups will be offered daily with different facilitators.
 Patients and caregivers are asked to RSVP ahead of time and include their name, MRN and group preference for attendance.
-The facilitator will reach out to them and send a WebEx invitation within an hour before the support group starts.
-Patients/caregivers can then either log-in via WebEx on their own computer, or use the phone number provided in the email.
+The facilitator will reach out to them and send a Zoom invitation within an hour before the support group starts.
+Patients/caregivers can then either log-in via Zoom on their own computer, or use the phone number provided in the email.

 General Cancer Patient Support Group: